Advisory Committee on Immunization Practices: Recommendation process

 Regularly scheduled ACIP meetings are held three times a year.
-Notices of each meeting, along with agenda items, are published in the Federal Register in accordance with the requirements of the Federal Advisory Committee Act (FACA).
-A vote on vaccine recommendations may be taken when a quorum of at least eight eligible ACIP members are present.
+Notices of each meeting, along with agenda items, are published in the Federal Register under the Federal Advisory Committee Act (FACA) requirements.
+A vote on vaccine recommendations may be taken when a quorum of at least eight eligible ACIP members is present.
 Eligible voters are those members who do not have a conflict of interest.
 If there are not eight eligible voting members present, the ACIP executive secretary can temporarily designate ex officio members as voting members, as provided in the committee charter.
-Meetings are advertised and open to the public, and are now available online via webcast.
+Meetings are advertised and open to the public and are now available online via webcast.
 The minutes of each meeting are available on the CDC website within 90 days of the conference.

 In October 2010, ACIP adopted the GRADE (Grading of Recommendations Assessment, Development and Evaluation) framework.
-Their process includes review of labeling and package inserts; review of the scientific literature on the safety and efficacy; assessment of cost effectiveness; review of the morbidity and mortality associated with the disease; review of the recommendations of other groups; and consideration of the feasibility of vaccine use in existing programs.
+Their process includes a review of labeling and package inserts; a review of the scientific literature on the safety and efficacy; an assessment of cost-effectiveness; a review of the morbidity and mortality associated with the disease; a review of the recommendations of other groups; and a consideration of the feasibility of vaccine use in existing programs.
 Each piece of evidence is judged as very low, low, moderate, or high quality.
-Problems such as lack of reliability and biases are taken into account and the quality of the evidence is adjusted accordingly.
+Problems such as lack of reliability and biases are taken into account, and the quality of the evidence is adjusted accordingly.
 Vaccines suitable for nearly all persons in an age- or risk-factor-based group are assigned Category A. Category B recommendations are made for individual clinical decision-making between the patient and physician.
 Both Category A and Category B vaccines must be covered by insurance companies (following the ACA).

-At meetings the ACIP may vote to include new vaccines into the VFC program or to modify existing vaccine schedules.
+At meetings, the ACIP may vote to include new vaccines in the VFC program or to modify existing vaccine schedules.
 These votes are codified as VFC resolutions.
-In most cases, a resolution takes effect after establishing a CDC contract for the purchase of that vaccine in the necessary amounts.
+In most cases, a resolution takes effect after establishing a CDC contract for purchasing that vaccine in the necessary amounts.

 Recommendations are then forwarded to the CDC Director for approval.
 Once approved, the recommendations appear in the CDC's Morbidity and Mortality Weekly Report and represent the official CDC recommendations for immunizations in the US.

 Working groups

-To ensure thorough review of available information, ACIP often appoints working groups to assist drafting its recommendations, composed of ACIP members, CDC staff and others with immunization expertise.
-Work groups work year round to catalog specific vaccines and safety information.
+To ensure a thorough review of available information, ACIP often appoints working groups to assist in drafting its recommendations, composed of ACIP members, CDC staff, and others with immunization expertise.
+Workgroups work year-round to catalog specific vaccines and safety information.
 They review all available scientific information about vaccines which will be discussed at the next ACIP meeting so that they can present the relevant information after the vaccine is licensed at the meeting.
 Work groups do not vote on the final recommendation.